 When the mouse arrived as a tool for the personal computer, I was a marketing specialist doing some graphic design (in Corel Draw if that tells you how long ago this was!)
 Equally awkward in either hand, I decided to learn the mouse with my right, believing I’d have my left free to write or whatnot.
 (I know, again, remember how long ago this was.)
 This seemingly innocuous decision was life changing.
 Who knew?
 More than 25 years later, and I still use my right hand for the mouse and have designed countless pieces of digital media with it.
 About the only thing I can muster with a pen in my right hand is perhaps filling out prescriptions since pharmacists can apparently read anything.
 Throughout my life, I had opportunities to learn sports that were brand new to me with my right side.
 This happened in tennis.
 As the dapper, young 20-something pro teaching this 40+-year-old thought I looked better with my right than left, I learned to play and serve right.
-Six months later, another coach saw me hitting balls on the ball machine one day and asked to see me play right.
-I never switched out my serve but became a better player and a right-handed player that day.
+Six months later, another coach saw me hitting balls on the ball machine one day and asked to see me play left.
+I never switched out my serve but became a better player and a left-handed player that day.
 So now I’ve got a few advantages in tennis.

 The short of the long story is this… using the opposite side of your body in new attempts creates a balance in the usage of your whole brain.
 In a review of scientific research on the subject of handedness and intelligence, researchers found that neither lefties nor righties came out ahead.
 Instead, the people with the biggest boost in cognitive performance were the folks who weren’t heavily wedded to a single hand.
 The more ambidextrous the subjects were, the better they performed on tests of cognitive skills.
 These skills relate to a specific kind of creativity called “divergent thinking,” or the ability to generate new ideas from a single principle quickly and effectively.